m-aciek/attributivegettext/README.md

+Extension of Python Gettext that gives the power to describe and use conjunctions to translators.

-Extension of Python gettext that makes gettext function return object which behave as string with translation, except you can access [context translations](https://docs.python.org/3/library/gettext.html#gettext.pgettext) through its attributes.
+It makes `gettext()` function return object which behave as string with translation, except you can access [context translations](https://docs.python.org/3/library/gettext.html#gettext.pgettext) through its attributes.